brainhack-school2020/lizizakson_commonalitiesAcrossDomains/README.md

 # lizizakson_commonalitiesAcrossDomains

 ## Summary
 I'm a PhD student at Sagol School of Neuroscience, Tel Aviv University.
 I hold a B.Sc. in psychobiology from the Hebrew University of Jerusalem.
 I continued to an M.Sc. in brain and behavioral sciences in Ami Citri's lab at the Hebrew University, where I aimed to find the specific neural ensembles in the reward circuitry which are involved in encoding cocaine experience.
 Following the research experience I gained, I concluded that my passion is neuroscientific human research and specifically decision-making.
 In my first project, I'm trying to find a potential link between the mechanisms of perceptual decision making and value-based decision making in order to understand the neural basis of decision heuristics such as decoy effect.
-I'm going to use behavioral and fMRI tasks.
+I'm using behavioral and fMRI tasks.
 Outside the lab, I enjoy theater and improvisation classes, strategy games with friends, yoga and running.

 # Project definition